QingyuanS/CSCI596-FinalProject/README.md

 MPAS is abbreviation of the Model for Prediction Across Scales<br />
 - A model for climate, regional climate and weather studies
 - Develop atmosphere, ocean and other eath -system simulation components
-- Feature in Voronoi meshes and C-grid discretization<br />

 ![parametrization_0](https://user-images.githubusercontent.com/71851976/144544384-dded6ee4-5b38-4763-b3e5-0733debb8842.png)
 (image from:ECMWF.int)<br />